knaughten/UaMITgcm/README.md

 Also note that `git pull` will not pull any changes to submodules.
 To do this, run `git submodule update --remote`.

 *Jan: we will probably add UaSource later as another submodule, but let's wait and see what happens with Matlab Compiler first.
-If Ua gets compiled on one machine and run on another, it might make more sense to have an additional repository.*
+If Ua gets compiled on one machine and run on another, it might make more sense to have two repositories.
+What do you think?*

 ## System requirements